-- 1. Ensure that the plate to be calibrated for height has already been calibrated for position (see Section 5.13.1, page 90). - 2.
+- 1. Ensure that the plate to be calibrated for height has already been calibrated for position (see Section 5.13.1, page 88). - 2.
 Open the instrument lid. - 3.
 Place the plates to be calibrated on the instrument worktable. - 4.
-Ensure that 200 μL tips in an appropriate, calibrated tip rack are placed properly on the worktable and that the tip availability is set correctly. - For more details, see Section 5.9.2, page 66. - 5.
-Select Options > Robot Setup > Calibrate plate height. - Read the warning about using the height calibration function (shown in the previous section), and click Yes.
+Ensure that 200 μL tips in an appropriate, calibrated tip rack are placed properly on the worktable and that the tip availability is set correctly.

+- 5. Select Options > Robot Setup > Calibrate plate height. - Read the warning about using the height calibration function (shown in the previous section), and click Yes.
 The "Height Calibration" window appears.

+Plates To Calibrate Calibrate Cacuum Plate (So well) Decuum Plate (So well) Decuum Plate (So well)

+Reagents block (2x170, 2x70) 70.0ml Disposable Trough @ R1 (not aligned) Reagents block (2x170, 2x70) 70.0ml Disposable Trough @ R1 (not aligned)

+Select All

+Settings

+Require confirmation from user?
+Take average of how many columns?

+Control

+Autogetect (checked items)

+Autodetect applies to plates with ticked checkboxes.
+Manual setup applies to the current highlighted plate. ly

+ngningrico pialo.

-- 7. From the "Plate Selection" list, select the type of plate to be calibrated by checking the corresponding boxes.
-Alternatively, you can select all plates by clicking Select All. - Plates that have multiple segments (see Appendix A Sample and reaction functions for non-wizard protocols) appear in the list several times (once for every defined segment). - 8.
-Enter the number of columns (8 wells per column) to be measured for calculating the average in the "Take average of how many columns?" field. - We recommend a minimum of 2columns. - 9.
-Click Autodetect (checked items) at the bottom of the window.
+7. From the "Plate Selection" list, select the type of plate to be calibrated by checking the corresponding boxes.
+Alternatively, you can select all plates by clicking Select All.

+Plates that have multiple segments (see Appendix A - Sample and reaction functions for non-wizard protocols) appear in the list several times (once for every defined segment).

+8. Enter the number of columns (8 wells per column) to be measured for calculating the average in the "Take average of how many columns?" field.

+We recommend a minimum of 2columns.

-10. Read the warning about the number of empty wells or tubes required to take the required number of measurements for averaging, and click Yes.
+- 9. Click Autodetect (checked items) at the bottom of the window. - 10.
+Read the warning about the number of empty wells or tubes required to take the required number of measurements for averaging, and click Yes.